evcc-io/docs/docs/installation/docker.md

   **Note:** On a Linux you might need to add `sudo` before the command!

-  This installs a Docker container for EVCC and runs it once to show the command options
+  This installs a Docker container for evcc and runs it once to show the command options

 - Now you are ready to configure your setup, for that continue to [Configure Manually](manual) documentation
 - Once the configuration is done, start the container again by using the following command: